 The race is located entirely within the Mt.
 Hood National Forest in Oregon, on the eastern and southern sides of the volcano.
 Staging for the race, including parking and bib pickup, will be at Mt.
 Hood Meadows Ski Resort, east of Government Camp on Hwy 35.

 Google Map directions to Mt.
 Hood Meadows Ski Resort from Portland.
 Allow 1.5-2 hours drive time from Portland.

 Driving directions from Portland: Follow Hwy 26E to Hwy 35N in Government Camp.
-Continue on Hwy 35N, follow signs to Mt.
+Continue on Hwy 35N, follow signs to Hood River/Mt.
 Hood Meadows Ski Resort.

 Nearest major airport is Portland (PDX).

-The nearest lodging is in Government Camp, just 5-10 minutes from Mt.
+There are also many camping options at nearby campgrounds.
+The nearest hotel lodging is in Government Camp, 20 minutes from Mt.
 Hood Meadows.
-There are many additional lodging options in the Hood River area as well.
+There are many additional lodging options in the Hood River area as well, 45 minutes north.

 POST RACE CELEBRATION!